Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 Of course, some of these are easy to identify – meats, cheeses, and other dairy products are a few of the ingredients that don’t fit within the restrictions of a vegan diet.
 However, some sauces and toppings aren’t as easy to identify – especially any dish that could be described as creamy.

-While there are many creamy pasta sauces that have vegan alternatives, you always want to check the label to ensure there aren’t any non-vegan ingredients or make it yourself.
-Even red sauces can hide meat products.
-Remember to look for vegan-specific jarred sauces or vegan pasta recipes online.
+While many creamy pasta sauces have vegan alternatives, you should always check the label to ensure there aren’t any non-vegan ingredients or make it yourself.

 What are the Vegan-Friendly Pasta Brands?